-Some not-destructive ecological indices have been developed to work at the seascape ecological level, such as the CI (Moreno et al., 2001) the SI and PSI (Montefalcone et al., 2007) and the PI (Montefalcone et al., 2007).
+Some not-destructive ecological indices have been developed to work at the seascape 75. ecological level, such as the CI (Moreno et al., 2001), the SI and the PSI (Montefalcone et al., 2007), and the PI (Montefalcone et al., 2010).
 The CI measures the proportional abundance of dead matte relative to living P. oceanica and can be used as a perturbation index (Boudouresque et al., 2006), although dead matte areas may also originate from natural causes (e.g., hydrodynamism).
 The SI has been proposed for measuring the amount of replacement of P. oceanica by the other common native Mediterranean seagrass Cymodocea nodosa and by the three species of green algae genus Caulerpa: the native Caulerpa prolifera and the two alien invaders C. taxifolia and C. cylindracea.
 The SI, applied repeatedly in the same meadow, can objectively measure whether the substitution is permanent or progressive or, as hypothesized by Molinier and Picard (1952), will in the long term facilitate the reinstallation of P. oceanica.
 While the application of the CI is obviously limited to those seagrass species that form a matte, the SI can be applied to all cases of substitution between two different seagrass species and between an alga and a seagrass.
 PSI is another synthetic ecological index that identifies and measures the intensity of the phase shift occurring within the seagrass ecosystem; it provides a synthetic evaluation of the irreversibility of changes undergone by a regressed meadow.
 The biological characteristics and the reproductive processes of P. oceanica are not conducive to a rapid re-colonisation of dead matte (Meinesz et al., 1991).
 If a potentiality of recovery still exists in a meadow showing few and small dead matte areas, a large-scale regression of P. oceanica meadow must therefore be considered almost irreversible on human-life time scales.
-All these indices are useful tools for assessing the quality of coastal environments in their whole, not only for assessing the quality of the water bodies.
-The PI has been developed to evaluate the level of fragmentation of the habitat and used the number of patches for measuring the fragmentation of seagrass meadows.
+The PI has been developed to evaluate the level of fragmentation of the habitat and uses the number of patches for measuring the fragmentation of seagrass meadows.
+All these seascape indices are useful tools for assessing the quality of coastal environments in their whole, not only for assessing the quality of the water bodies.

-One of the most recently proposed index works at the ecosystem level (EBQI; Personnic et al., 2014).
+76. One of the most recently proposed index works at the ecosystem level (EBQI; Personnic et al., 2014).
 This index has been developed on the basis of a simplified conceptual model of the P. oceanica ecosystem, where a set of 17 representative functional compartments have been identified.
-The quality of each functional compartment is then evaluated through the selection of one or two specific descriptors (most of them not-destructive) and the final index value integrates all compartment scores.
+The quality of each functional compartment is then evaluated through the selection of one or two specific descriptors (most of them not\destructive) and the final index value integrates all compartment scores.
 Being an ecosystem-based index, it complies with the MSFD and the EcAp requirements.
 However, its complete and thus complex formulation makes this index more time-consuming when compared to other indices.